the science of living a happy life

 There are three key ingredients to experiencing joy from giving: feeling connected, seeing the impact of one’s actions, and having a choice in whether or not to give.

-5. Don’t Fall Victim To Hedonic Adaptation
+5. Don’t Fall Victim to Hedonic Adaptation

 Professor Santos says that this reaction won’t result in more happiness.
-She recommends that we create routines and processes that prevent hedonic adaptation, rather than perpetuate it.
+She recommends that we create routines and processes that prevent hedonic adaptation rather than perpetuate it.

-6. Avoid Comparing Your Progress And Success To Others
+6. Avoid Comparing Your Progress and Success to Others

 In the world of social media and online personalities, it’s easy to feel like you’re the only one not managing.